Infineon/mtb-example-wifi-tcp-client/README.md

    ![](images/tcp-client-ap-pre-connection.png)

-5. Connect your PC to the Wi-Fi AP that you have configured in Step 2.
+5. Connect your PC to the Wi-Fi AP that you have configured in **Step 2**.

    - In STA mode: Connect the PC to the same AP to which the kit is connected.